elapouya/python-docx-template/docs/index.rst

 Note the ``r`` right after the openning braces.

 **IMPORTANT** : Do not use the ``r`` variable in your template because ``{{r}}`` could be interpreted as a ``{{r`` without variable specified.
-Nevertheless, in the lastest doxtpl version you can use a bigger variable name starting with 'r'.
+Nevertheless, you can use a bigger variable name starting with 'r'.
 For example ``{{render_color}}`` will be interpreted as ``{{ render_color }}`` not as ``{{r ender_color}}``.

 Cell color